-Hydroxycarbamide (Hydrea ®) is a chemotherapy drug used to treat chronic myeloid leukaemia (CML) and some types of cancer such as cervical cancer.
+Hydroxycarbamide is a chemotherapy drug used to treat chronic myeloid leukaemia (CML) and other cancers, such as cervical cancer.

 You usually have hydroxycarbamide as an outpatient.
 During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been.
 If your blood results are alright on the day of treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Hydroxycarbamide comes as capsules.
 Your nurse or pharmacist gives them to you to take at home.
 Always take them exactly as explained.
 This is important to make sure they work as well as possible for you.

 You swallow the capsules whole with plenty of water.
 If you have trouble swallowing them, you can empty the capsules (without touching the contents) and dissolve them in a glass of water.
 Stir the mixture with a spoon until it has completely dissolved.
 Drink it straight away and always make sure you finish the whole drink.
 Wash the glass and spoon and don’t let other people use them.